ProjectorRays/ProjectorRays/README.md

 ## How do I use it?

+### Windows

+Development builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

+To use it, drop a movie file on `projectorrays.exe`.
+ProjectorRays will output `.ls` files with decompiled source code in the same folder as the movie.

+### *nix

-The only dependencies besides the standard library are Boost 1.72.0 or later and zlib.
-Once you have these, run `make` and then `./projectorrays MOVIE_FILE`
+Install Boost 1.72.0 or later and zlib.
+Run `make` to build.

-ProjectorRays will output `.lingo` files with guessed source code in the current working directory.
+To use it, run `./projectorrays MOVIE_FILE`.
+ProjectorRays will output `.ls` files with decompiled source code in the current working directory.

-Once the project is more stable, a pre-built GUI application will be available.

 ## Credits